Luxury Solo Travel on a Budget

 If keeping your feet firmly on the ground is more your thing, nothing feels more luxurious than being smothered in aromatherapy oil with the scent of jasmine wafting around you.
 If you’ve been travelling alone for a few days and are feeling a bit homesick, just having a massage or reflexology treatment will re-balance you and give you that connection that you need.
 Either look for massage treatments in hotels, independent salons or even on the beach.

 There are so many ways to incorporate luxury travel into your itinerary.
-Travelling solo doesn’t have to mean sacrificing luxury just because you’re alone, In fact, it’s the best reason to treat yourself.
+Travelling solo doesn’t have to mean sacrificing luxury just because you’re alone, In fact, it’s the best reason to treat yourself especially when you can experience luxury solo travel on a budget.